 Please register the number of hours you spent on academic activities and transferable skills in LUCRIS GSM.
 Courses you took with HRM Learning & Development will automatically appear in your LUCRIS data.
 You should register any other courses yourself by filling in the number of hours spent on the course and uploading a certificate that proves your attendance and the number of hours (see the LUCRIS manual).

 Compulsory transferable skills courses

-The following courses are compulsory for all PhD candidates of the Faculty of Science.
+The following course is compulsory for all PhD candidates of the Faculty of Science.

 A number of cases of scientific fraud and misconduct were bad publicity for the scientific world.
 Are these cases signs of a system in crisis or just some anomalies in an otherwise good scientific framework?
 This course will give attention to the grey area and your role as an individual scientist to prevent misconduct.

 Preferred moment of attendance: Start of your third year